How do I add AI crawlers and bots to my integration?

 TL;DR

-Step 1: Find the user-agent string for the bot you want to add.
+Step 1: find the user-agent string for the bot you want to add.

 Each crawler identifies itself with a user-agent string.
 For example, Googlebot uses googlebot and the Apple crawler uses applebot.
 You need the exact string (or a reliable substring) to match it in your config.